 7. Heartburn tea:

 This is a special tea, which can be purchased from reputed herbal stores.
 Herbal seeds and leaves make it highly nutritious and cure your heartburn effectively.
-However, read the label of the tea pack to make sure there are no allergic ingredients.
+However, read the label of the tea pack to make sure that it does not have ingredients you are allergic.

 After a meal, chew some pieces of papaya to let its enzymes flow into your digestive system.
 This will lower the production of acids in your stomach and put an end to your heartburn.